-President's Scholars: Any undergraduate student who has earned a 4.0 grade point average at San José State University in two consecutive semesters (and summer or winter, if applicable).
+President's Scholars: Any undergraduate student who has earned a 4.0 grade point average at San Jose State University during Fall or Spring terms.

-Deans' Scholars: Any undergraduate student who has earned a 3.65 or higher grade point average at San José State University in two consecutive semesters (and summer or winter, if applicable).
+Deans' Scholars: Any undergraduate student who has earned a 3.65 or higher grade point average at San Jose State University during Fall or Spring terms.

-The minimal load allowed for the award of academic honors is the student's full program of graded courses or 12 units, whichever is the larger.
-Only SJSU courses for which grades are posted during the consecutive semesters, including the clearance of incompletes made during that time period, shall be used.
+The minimal load allowed for the award of academic honors is the student's full program of graded courses or 12 units, CR (Credit) grades are not counted toward the calculation of the grade point average nor toward the 12 unit minimum.
+Only SJSU courses for which grades are posted, including the clearance of incompletes made during that time period, shall be used.